m0veax/extract-dtb-rs/README.md

 ARM devices (e.g. Android), otherwise these would not be able to boot.

 This tool is similar to [split-appended-dtb](https://github.com/dianlujitao/split-appended-dtb) but it is implemented in rust.
+Rewrite source is [extract-dtb](https://github.com/PabloCastellano/extract-dtb)

 If you want to learn more about DTB you can have a look at the [Device Tree Reference](http://elinux.org/Device_Tree_Reference).